 New Kajabi was born.

-We've been using it every day since then having enrolled on their founder's plan.
+We've been using it every day since then has enrolled on their founder's plan.

 It’s truly the easiest software we’ve ever used.
 Not only that, but it does EVERYTHING you need to have for a successful online business.